-My name is Julien Blervaque, I design tools and user interfaces for inhouse software we use at Ubisoft Motion Pictures.
+My name is Julien Blervaque, I am Tools and Pipeline Technical Director at Ubisoft Animation Studio as well as the Head of the User Experience department.
+Among other tasks I design tools and user interfaces for our inhouse software.
 On my spare time I also develop scripts and graphics resources for real time environments, as I used to do as a Graphics Technical Director on video game productions.
 You will find some of them on this website.
 I hope they can help you in some ways.

 Tips and links about the use of functions in a graphics environment.